-What does it cost to complete the Certificate in Writing online?
-The online tuition and fees paid by undergraduate students who are admitted to CLAS with the purpose of pursuing a program of study online (and thus are flagged with the online qualifier), such as the Certificate in Writing, are charged tuition according to the Liberal Arts & Sciences Resident tuition rate with the technology fee added.
+What does it cost to complete the certificate in writing online?
+The online tuition and fees paid by undergraduate students who are admitted to CLAS with the purpose of pursuing a program of study online (and thus are flagged with the online qualifier), such as the certificate in writing, are charged tuition according to the Liberal Arts & Sciences Resident tuition rate with the technology fee added.
 The other fees are not charged.
-An undergraduate distance learner, for example, admitted to CLAS for Fall 2017 who enrolls in one online course for 3 s.h. will pay $936.00 in tuition plus the $124.25 technology fee.
+An undergraduate distance learner, for example, admitted to CLAS for Fall 2021 who enrolls in one online course for 3 s.h. will pay $1,047 in tuition plus the $133 technology fee.
 The tuition and fees are the same for both resident and non-resident students.
 To see current and projected tuition rates for the certificate, please visit the Registrar's Tuition Tables.
-In the upper right corner, select the session of interest and the College of Liberal Arts & Sciences.
+In the upper right corner, select the session of interest and the College of Liberal Arts and Sciences.
 Then filter by learning center to "Online."

-Here is an example of the total cost of the Certificate for a student pursuing it part-time, using fall 2017 tuition rates.
+Here is an example of the total cost of the certificate for a student pursuing it part-time, using fall 2021 tuition rates.
 Please note that this is just an example, and that rates are subject to change.
 The actual cost will depend on your individual case:

 |Semester||Cost (tuition + fees)|

 |Semester 1: 2 classes (Writing Commons and another Core course), 6 s.h.||$2,293.50|

 |Semester 2: 2 classes (Core and/or Focused Elective), 6 s.h.||$2,293.50|